 The IA 655 shooting and its aftermath brought out some shameful propaganda and ‘spin’ by American politicians and reporters.
 Ronald Reagan claimed that the civilian jet was diving towards the U.S. Navy ship, and increasing speed.
 Larry King demanded to know from the Iranian Ambassador, “why a predominately business flight was carrying so many women and children” !!!
 This was rubbish.
 I knew the flight which my FAO colleagues often took.
 Captain William C Rogers III of the guided missile cruiser, and his air warfare coordinator, Lt.
 Com.
 Lustig, were awarded the Legion of Merit medal by President George H W Bush in 1990, for “excellent meritorious conduct” on the day in question.
 But back to Pan Am flight 103, -

 Behind or around the Pan Am / Lockerbie crash, and other sinister events like the illegal sale of arms to Iran, the involvement of the CIA in the drug trade, the financing of brutal Contras in Nicaragua, and the abduction and imprisonment of Terry Waite, - lurks the shadow of one Colonel Oliver North.
-An Australian banker who studied the Lockerbie case in great detail claimed to me that though most American personnel were warned off flight 103, it contained some CIA agents en route the USA to testify against Oliver North over “arms for Iran” and other matters.
+Several who studied the Lockerbie case in great detail claim that most American personnel were warned off flight 103, yet it did contain some CIA agents en route the USA to testify against Oliver North over “arms for Iran” and other matters.
 But this belief and much of the information above has not been endorsed or admitted by U.S. or UK authorities.

 Map of the theatre of the Iran-Iraq war 1980 to 1988.